Most Popular

 LEI Register is an official Registration Agent – we have been helping legal entities apply for, transfer, and renew existing LEI codes since early 2018.
 We have successfully pursued our goal of making the LEI registration process simple, automated, fast, and affordable.
 At LEI Register, we keep our profit margins low and believe in building long-term business relationships.

-LEI Register has built a loyal customer base by offering the lowest prices and keeping active 7 days a week customer support.
+LEI Register has built a loyal customer base by offering the lowest prices and keeping active customer support seven days a week.

-We process your registration data in cooperation with our GLEIF-accredited partner LOU Ubisecure Oy (RapidLEI).
+We process your registration data with our GLEIF-accredited partner, LOU Ubisecure Oy (RapidLEI).